“Initiative must come from individuals. Unless each individual develops a sense of responsibility, the whole community cannot move.”

 — H.H.
 The 14th Dalai Lama

-Tibetan Community of New York & New Jersey (TCNYNJ) is a 501 (c)(3) not-for-profit organization focused on supporting the survival of Tibetan culture and identity, and to enhance the quality of life for all Tibetans living in the local community and worldwide.
+Tibetan Community of New York & New Jersey (TCNYNJ) is a 501 (c)(3) not-for-profit organization focused on supporting the survival of Tibetan culture and identity, and to enhance the quality of life for all Tibetans living in the New York and New Jersey area.

 We offer our support of Tibetan-based educational, cultural and religious programs, while also reaching out to community members in need.
 While we are committed to building strong relationships within the Tibetan community through organizing events that will allow members to connect and reach out to one another, we also embrace our relationships outside the community through creating and organizing awareness campaigns.